 - Responses to office actions and notices of allowance will be shortened to four months, though in some cases may be extendible up to six months with payment of a fee and proper justification.

-A more detailed discussion of the draft amendments to the Patent Rules can be found here.
+A more detailed discussion of the draft amendments to the Patent Rules can be found in our article Draft Patent Rules released for public consultation: overview of key changes.